David-Aires/Kutsatira/README.md

-# umami
+# kutsatira

-Umami is a simple, fast, privacy-focused alternative to Google Analytics.
+Kutsatira is a simple, fast, web analytics tool for configurator.

 ## Getting started

-A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)
+A detailed getting started guide can be found at the original project [https://umami.is/docs/](https://umami.is/docs/)

+## SDK

+Kutsatira has its own sdk for use with Angular.
+You can find more information on the github [https://github.com/Kutsatira/Kutsatira-SDK-Angular](https://github.com/Kutsatira/Kutsatira-SDK-Angular)

 ## Installing from source

 ### Requirements

 - A server with Node.js version 12 or newer
 - A database.
-Umami supports [MySQL](https://www.mysql.com/) and [Postgresql](https://www.postgresql.org/) databases.
+Kutsatira supports [MySQL](https://www.mysql.com/) and [Postgresql](https://www.postgresql.org/) databases.

 ### Install Yarn